DataONEorg/d1_python/d1_test_utilities_python/d1_stress_tester/doc/source/certificates.rst

 Certificates
 ============

-As the stress tests connect to the MN as regular clients, a set of test certificates, with which the connections can be established, must be prepared before any given test can be run.
+As many of the stress tests excercise Member Node functionality that is not accessible to unauthenticated clients, a set of test certificates, with which the connections can be established, must be prepared.
 The certificates must be trusted by the Member Node being tested and each certificate must contain one or more DataONE subjects that are allowed to perform the operations on the MN which a given stress test is exercising.

+This section describes how to generate and set up the required certificates.

-The certificates are stored in folders below `./projects/_shared/certificates`.
-For each connection, a given test randomly selects a certificate from the certificates that are applicable for the operation being tested.
-For instance, the test for `MNStorage.create()` will establish connections with certificates randomly selected from the `certificates/create_update_delete` folder.
+The generated client side certificates are stored in `./generated/certificates/client_side_certs`.
+For each connection, a given test selects one or more certificates from the `client_side_certs` folder, depending on which functionality is being tested.

+For instance, the test for
+`MNStorage.create()` will establish all its connections with a certificate called `subject_with_create_permissions`.
+The test for `MNRead.listObjects()` will select random certificates to stress test the connections with certificates randomly selected from the
+`certificates/create_update_delete` folder.
 If there is only one certificate in the folder, that certificate will be used for all the connections created by the test.

 CA and Member Node setup